 Climate change is fundamentally a risk that is redefining politics in the United States and across the globe.
 From climate-induced migration to food, water and weather security, the earth’s evolving temperature is changing the nature of policymaking and politics.
 CSP scholars analyze these risks and develop proposals for understanding and mitigating them at the global, national, and state levels.

 Cybersecurity and Emergent Technologies

 This track studies cybersecurity, particularly as it affects critical infrastructure, as well as the security and political implications of emergent technologies such as AI, biometric-based technologies, cloud computing, and quantum computing.
-By bringing together leading technologists with social scientists, legal scholars, ethicists, and policy practitioners, this track examines the risks that disruptive innovation may pose, even if unintended, to the stability of democracy and democratic institutions.
+By bringing together leading technologists with social scientists, legal scholars, ethicists, and policy practitioners, this track examines the risks, disruptions, and opportunities innovative technologies may present for democracy and democratic institutions.

 Read about CSP’s Remote Digital Voting Standards Working Group